Painting portraits with watercolor can feel like a big challenge, but it’s also one of the most rewarding parts of the creative process.

 Step 6: Apply Blush and Warmer Skin Tones

-This next step adds life to the face!
-It's time to blush.
+This step brings life into the portrait—it’s time for blush.

-Some areas of the face naturally get more red.
-Usually, I use Alizarin Crimson for these spots.
-But every face is different.
-In this portrait, I need a more orangey tone, so I mix it accordingly.
+Some areas of the face naturally become warmer.
+Typically, Alizarin Crimson is used for these spots, but every face is different.
+In this portrait, a more orangey tone is needed, so the mixture is adjusted accordingly.

-I layer the color gently to keep it soft and realistic.
+Color is layered gently to keep the effect soft and realistic.

 Step 7: Deepen the Shadows for Realism

-Now, the fun and scary part: adding darker shadows for contrast.
+Now comes the boldest part: adding darker shadows for stronger contrast.

-I take my original skin tone mixture and mix it in a cool color, like blue, green, or neutral tint.
-For this one, I use a neutral shade to deepen the color.
+The original skin tone mixture is combined with a cool color such as blue, green, or neutral tint.
+For this portrait, a neutral shade is used to deepen the tones.

 Step 8: Compare Tones Using a Color Chart

-Here's a little trick that helps me stay objective.
-I keep a color chart on a separate piece of watercolor paper next to me.
-That's how I compare tones instead of relying on what's already painted.
+Here’s a little trick that helps the artist stay objective.
+A color chart is kept on a separate piece of watercolor paper nearby.
+That is how tones are compared instead of relying on what is already painted.

-It helps me stay confident in my choices, especially when I feel unsure about how dark to go.
+This helps maintain confidence in color choices, especially when uncertainty arises about how dark to go.

 Step 9: Paint Brows, Lashes, and Fine Details

-We're getting to the fine details now—this part needs a gentle touch.
-To paint eyelashes and eyebrows, I use a thin but soft brush.
-I always start light.
+The fine details come next—this part requires a gentle touch.
+To paint eyelashes and eyebrows, the artist uses a thin but soft brush.
+The process always begins lightly.

-Then, if a line looks right, I go over it again with darker paint.
-This way, if I make a mistake, it's easy to fix or cover-up.
-It's a careful process, but it pays off!
+Then, if a line looks correct, it is reinforced with darker paint.
+This way, any mistake is easy to fix or cover up.
+It is a careful process, but it pays off!

 Step 10: Make Subtle Tonal Adjustments

-The portrait is almost done, but these small tweaks can level it up.
-At this stage, I start comparing my painting to the reference image more closely.
+The portrait is almost complete, but small tweaks can elevate it further.
+At this stage, the artist begins comparing the painting to the reference image more closely.

-I notice if any shadow is still too light, and I paint another layer on top.
-These changes are subtle, but they make a big difference in the final result.
+If any shadow still appears too light, another layer is painted on top.
+These changes are subtle, yet they make a big difference in the final result.

 Step 11: Take Breaks and Review Your Painting

-After spending hours on a portrait, I know it's easy to miss things.
-So, I take a break and photograph my painting with my phone.
+After spending hours on a portrait, it becomes easy to miss certain details.
+So, the artist takes a break and photographs the painting with a phone.

-I move the image to my computer and compare it side-by-side with the reference photo.
-This trick helps me see issues that I couldn't spot while painting.
+The image is moved to a computer and compared side-by-side with the reference photo.
+This trick helps reveal issues that were not visible during painting.
 It works!

 Step 12: Add Freckles and White Highlights

 Now comes a playful part—adding freckles and highlights.
-For freckles, I use paint splatters.
+For freckles, the artist uses paint splatters.

-For highlights, I prefer white gouache over a gel pen.
-Gouache gives me better control with a brush, and the best part?
-I can erase it with water if I make a mistake!
+For highlights, white gouache is preferred over a gel pen.
+Gouache offers better control with a brush, and the best part?
+It can be erased with water if a mistake happens.

 Step 13: Paint Expressive Hair and Splashes

-To bring even more life into the painting, I add floating hair strands and splashes.
+To bring even more life into the painting, the artist adds floating hair strands and splashes.

 These strokes are bold and expressive.
-They only take a minute—but yes, you need a little courage!
-Once you paint them, there's no going back.
-But trust me, it's worth it.
-They bring energy to the whole portrait!
+They only take a minute—but yes, they require a bit of courage.
+Once painted, there is no going back.
+But the effect is worth it.
+They bring energy to the entire portrait!

 Step 14: Include Decorative Elements

-Sometimes, I like to finish with a special detail, like flowers or graphic elements.
+Sometimes, the artist finishes with a special detail, such as flowers or graphic elements.

-For this portrait, I add magnolia drawings using micron pens.
-I usually just improvise the design, but sometimes I plan it on my iPad.
-This time, I got lucky!
-The composition worked out great.
+For this portrait, magnolia drawings are added using micron pens.
+The design is usually improvised, although sometimes planned on an iPad.
+This time, the composition worked out beautifully.

-Finally, when the portrait is done, I love to share it.
+Finally, when the portrait is complete, the artist enjoys sharing it.

 The Bottom Line

-Each step adds something special, and every brushstroke builds confidence.
-Try applying these tips to your next piece.
-Enjoy the creative flow and trust your instincts—you'll surprise yourself!
+Each step contributes something special, and every brushstroke builds confidence.
+These techniques can be applied to the next piece.
+Enjoy the creative flow and trust the artistic process—beautiful surprises will follow.